richaraj-hub/splitease_excel/README.md

 1. Go to the `Members` sheet and update the list of members.
 2. Click **Expense Splitter > Refresh Forms**.
 3. The list of members will be updated in both the entry form and the expense sheet.
+Validate once if those name are there.
+4. You are not ready to share the sheet with outhers.

 ### 5. Start Tracking Expenses

+- Share the sheet with other and and provide eidtor access.
-- Members can now use the form (even from mobile devices) to record expenses.
+- Members can now use the Sheet Form (even from mobile devices) to record expenses.
-- The sheet will automatically calculate who owes whom and provide a summary for settlements.
+- The sheet will automatically calculate who owes whom and provide a summary for settlements in Summay Sheet.

 ## Prerequisites